Vykstorm/pr2tik1/README.md

 Also enrolled in:
 - Competitive programming, solving complex problems related to algorithm and data structures implementation.
-- Learning more about artificial intelligence, specially in the field of deep learning.
-One of my current obssesions is the violin, so I would like to create in the future some AI capable of composing whole sonatas for this instrument, with the same maestry as Vivaldi or Tartini.
+- Learning more about artificial intelligence.
+Currently searching and investigating interesting machine learning applications to music composition.

 <details open>
 <summary>🤝 <b>To connect with me</b></summary>